 Recycling of used alarm devices and styrene foam used for packaging

 More than half of used alarms and machine-wrapping styrene foam had been incinerated or put into landfill in the past.
 However, we have been recycling all of them since FY2013 by converting them into so-called RPF, or refuse paper & plastic fuel.

 And since November 2014, Osaka Gas has been reclaiming rare metals contained in the substrates of alarm devices and recycling plastics used in the devices.

-Expanded use of returnable packages
+Efforts to actively use returnable packages

+In accordance with our “Green Purchasing Policy” (formulated in 2000 and revised in 2020), Osaka Gas has been cooperating with business partners in “Green Purchasing&rduqo; that prioritizes the procurement of eco-friendly products and installation contracts.
 Osaka Gas is reducing the amount of material used for gas appliances packaging.
 For “Eco-Jozu” high-efficiency water heaters, we introduced returnable packaging that can be reused about 10 times and expanded its use in FY2013.
-In FY2017, the number of units shipped with returnable packaging (1,595 units) was about 2% of all “Eco-Jozu” shipments
+In FY2020, the number of units shipped with returnable packaging (2,741 units) was about 4% of all “Eco-Jozu” shipments.